vvanpo/etiketfs/README.md

   change to the metadata values filtered on (i.e. a file in the input selection that is filtered out updates to be included, or a file that is included no longer should be).

+* Implement the ability to make intrinsic attributes modifiable through the filesystem interface.